arpitha723/vue-project/README.md

 ## Introduction
-This app helps visualize a parent-child tree structure and provides functionality to add, delete, and update nodes within it
+This app helps visualize a parent-child tree structure and provides functionality to add, delete, and update nodes within it.

 ## Features
 - Edit Group
 - Create Child group
 - Add/Remove Clinician
 - Remove group
+- Drag and drop nodes

 ## Installation
 1. Clone this repository: